What is a CubeSat?

 Commercially available technology such as the tested spectrometer is effective for staying within budget constraints.
 Space-qualified spectrometers are on the order of $100K each while off-the-shelf spectrometers cost significantly less.

-However, maintaining a budget is meaningless without the confidence that the off-the-shelf technology can survive a launch.
+However, maintaining a budget is meaningless without confidence that the off-the-shelf technology will survive a launch.
 Vibration testing is required to establish mission viability.

 CubeSat Project with WMU